SXTH2105/SXTH2105/README.md

 ## 🧑‍💻 About Me

-- 🎓 Software Engineering student passionate about building things for the web
+- 🎓 Software Engineering student passionate about solving problems for better living
 - 💡 Always exploring new technologies and sharpening my skills
 - 🌏 Based in Cambodia
 - 📬 Reach me at **sokpisethkong68@gmail.com**